Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ## The structure of OneFlow saved model
 Model of OneFlow are the **parameters** of network.
 For now there are no Meta Graph information in OneFlow model.
-The path to saved model have many subdirectories.
+The path to saved model have many sub-directories.
 Each of them corresponding to a `name` of `job function `in model.
 For example, we define the model in the first place:

 ```python
 def lenet(data, train=False):